-The latest Freddie Mac Weekly Primary Mortgage Market Survey puts the 30-year fixed at 4.10%, well off its 4.53% 2014 peak during the first week of January.
+The latest Freddie Mac Weekly Primary Mortgage Market Survey last Thursday puts the 30-year fixed at 3.92%, well off its 4.53% 2014 peak during the first week of January and its lowest rate since June 2013.

 Here is a snapshot of the 10-year yield and 30-year fixed-rate mortgage since 2008.